Sydney Water significantly reduces overflow events

 The Solution

 The Captis solution was implemented by Sydney Water to proactively manage sewage overflows through localised monitoring of sewer risers, introducing the ability to identify issues before an overflow can occur.
-A fleet of 2,000+ Captis devices (including Captis Pulse Lite EA and Captis Multi) were deployed to the sewer network and were configured to log and send data daily, in addition to immediate alerts on high level sewer events.
-The Captis on-board alarm processing allows for configurable signal debounce to prevent false triggers as well as immediate transmission on events.
-Additionally, the broken wire input is utilised to detect disconnection or damage of the float switch high-level sensor.
+A fleet of 2,000+ Captis devices (including Captis Pulse Lite EA and Captis Multi) were initially deployed along the sewer network and were configured to log and send data daily, in addition to immediate alerts on high level sewer events.

 Sydney Water is now scaling to monitor their full fleet with an additional 15,000 Captis devices being deployed.

-Download the Sewer Level Monitoring Case Study
+Download the Sewer Level Monitoring Case Study or read an article about the project here.

 Want to learn how Captis can help you?